 Why do you use Ruby, and not Node/C Sharp/Java/others?

 Ruby is meant to be a very productive language.
-It does waste some server resources, but the biggest cost for any project, especially early on, is in development hours, not hosting.
-Hosting typically costs between one-tenth and one-twentieth of the monthly development cost.
+It does waste some server resources, but the biggest cost for any project—especially early on—is in development hours, not hosting.
+Hosting typically costs between 5% – 10% of the monthly development cost.
 Using Ruby helps us build what we need quickly so that your idea can be tested and tweaked while using fewer development hours.
-Once product-market fit has been found and the business needs to optimize more for cost and less for time, moving to a different, more verbose, performant, and less flexible language makes sense, but that’s usually several years away.
+Once product-market fit has been found and the business optimizes more for cost and less for time, moving to a different, more verbose, performant, and less flexible language makes sense.
+But that’s usually several years away.